LaTeX Multi-figure Layout

-In LaTeX system, the multi-figure layout could be organised by \includegraphics and \subfloat control sequence.
-The \includegraphics is from graphicx macro package, and \subfloat is from subfig package.
+In LaTeX, multiple figures can be organized by combining using \subfloat and \includegraphics commands.
+The \includegraphics is from graphicx package, and \subfloat is from subfig package.
+Here is an example.

 1